icl-rocketry/NitrousModelling/README.md

 - Predictions of tank conditions for Nitrous Oxide tanks A little bit of a mess of scripts, classes and data but useful.

-Prefer to use the model built in simscape/simulink using the simscape two phase flow elements, but this has some useful code snippets
+Prefer to use the model built in simscape/simulink using the simscape two phase flow elements (https://github.com/icl-rocketry/PropulsionSystemModel), but this has some useful code snippets

 # How to get it working (Requires CoolProp!!)
 - Install Python 3.7 https://www.python.org/downloads/release/python-377/